-"The mayor, with the approval of the city council, may make direct drafts or transfers against this fund before the close of he fiscal year, provided that no such drafts or transfers be made before June first in any fiscal year...
+"The mayor, with the approval of the city council, may make direct drafts or transfers against such fund before the close of the fiscal year, provided that no such drafts or transfers be made before June first in any fiscal year...

-"Each transfer recommended by the mayor to the city council shall be accompanied by written documentation detailing the amount of such transfers and an explanation for the transfer..."
+"Each transfer recommended by the mayor to the city council shall be accompanied by written documentation detailing the amount of such transfers and an explanation of the reason for the transfer..."